 Below are some suggestions for protecting your IP on a reduced budget.
 This is not an exhaustive list.
 It is also not right for everyone.
 You should consult with legal counsel about your IP and what is right for your company.

 Further, obtaining the best protection for your IP may involve filing for a utility patent, which is a long process.
 It involves, for example, understanding the client’s business and its goals; studying the technology; meeting with the inventors; discussing the invention, its genesis, and design alternatives; identifying target concepts to protect; meticulously drafting the claims and the written description; preparing the figures; and reviewing and revising the draft documents many times until they are right, among many other tasks.

 By most measures, a pandemic is not an ideal time for many things, including companies trying to protect their IP.
 Consider discussing the following options with IP counsel to see if any of these might be right for you.
-For fuller discussion of these and other techniques, this webinar on May 13, 2020 may be of interest.1.
+For fuller discussion of these and other techniques, see this webinar presented to the Association of Corporate Counsel.1.
 Get your place in line – On a reduced budget

 The U.S. and many non-U.S. patent systems reward the first inventor to file.
 It is therefore important to stake your place in line before the competition.
 Below are some suggestions for reserving your place in line – your “priority date” – while keeping expenses down.